-The most effective approach is to design responses that are engaged in by community collaborators early and often.
-The responses on this webpage build on the Sequential Intercept Model (SIM), which identifies appropriate responses at particular intercepts that can keep an individual from continuing to penetrate the criminal justice system.
-Nevertheless, effective court and community responses require interventions prior to engagement in the criminal justice system.
+The most effective approach is to design responses that are regularly engaged in by community collaborators.
+The resources on this webpage build on the Sequential Intercept Model (SIM), which identifies appropriate responses at particular intercepts that can keep an individual from continuing to penetrate the criminal justice system.
+Additionally, effective court and community responses require interventions prior to engagement in the criminal justice system.

-This page highlights several additional areas of focus that, if engaged in proactively, can create necessary support structures and prevent justice system involvement for those with mental health disorders.
-These additional practices address physical and behavioral health needs, pre-crisis community resources, family and public outreach, and civil justice needs.
-Additionally, a focus should be placed on the role of court leaders and the importance of data and information sharing.
+This website highlights several additional areas of focus that, if engaged in proactively, can create necessary support structures and prevent justice system involvement for those with mental health disorders.
+These additional practices address physical and behavioral health needs, pre-crisis community resources, family and public outreach, civil justice needs, and data and information sharing.

 Every community will be at a different place with each of these practices.
 As you look through the various recommendations, consider your own community and the best way to use these tools to build a structure of support for mental health issues within it.
 Your community may require additional practices or approaches not listed below.

 The 2020 pandemic imposed a new reality on all aspects of our society, including both the justice and the behavioral health systems.
 By necessity face to face interactions are reserved for the rare circumstance, and for most interactions remote or virtual technology options have emerged.